 You benefit in several ways:

-• Residents pay their fair share water bill.
+- Residents pay their fair share of water bills.

 - Leaks will be reported faster if the resident pays the bill, potentially avoiding property damage.

 - Avoiding unnecessary rent increases makes you look more competitive than a property that absorbs the water bill or does flat-rate billing.

-• Residents will naturally conserve water in order to keep their bill down.
+- Residents will naturally conserve water in order to keep their bills down.

 - Your property will be valued higher than competing properties without individual meters.

 - Your net operating income is higher, every single month.

 If it seems overwhelming, you don’t need to do all this research and analysis yourself.
 Request a no-obligation utility audit and we’ll tell you what the regulations are in your area, good meter options for you, the installation costs, your ROI for the installation, and how much more net operating income you can expect.